rbk1988/Quora-Insincere-Question-Classification/README.md

 Objective:-

-To build a model that classifies the given question as sincere or insincere.
+To build a model that classifies the given question as sincere or insincere using deep learning.

-Steps:-
+Steps followed:-

 1.Understanding and gaining some insights from the given data.

-a)Any null values
+a)Check for any null values

-b)Top frequent words
+b)Top frequent words that leads to insincere

-c)misspelled words
+c)Check for misspelled words

-d)Class distribution
+d)Understand the Class distribution

 2.Data Wrangling

+a)Convert the text to lower case

+b)Contraction mapping

+c)Dealing with special characters and punctuations

+d)Manual correction of most frequently misspelled words

 3.Embeddings

+There are 2 ways to deal with embeddings:-

+a)Pretrained embeddings :- GoogleNews-vectors-negative300, glove.840B.300d, paragram_300_sl999, wiki-news-300d-1M

+b)Learning embeddings from the scratch :- word2vec, keras embedding layer

-4.Model building
+4.Model building:-

+a)Neural Networks are capable of learning any non linear function of weights to map the input to output.
+Thats why, Neural Networks are called as Universal Function Approximators.

+b)The problem with Neural Network is quick generalization and prediction is made by different combinations of inputs.
+This is a problem when the prediction has to made by capturing the sequential information from the input rather than trying out different combinations of the input.

+c)Here comes RNN.
+But, RNN's suffer from the vanishing gradient due to which it cannot learn the long term dependencies.
+Thats why we go with LSTMs.

+d)Long Short Term Memory models can capture the long range dependencies which is a shortcome of Recurrent Neural Network.

-5.Model evaluation
+5.Model evaluation:-

+a)Stratified K cross fold validation with right metric.

 5.Diagnostic plots

+a)Identify whether the model suffers from overfitting, underfitting or good fit with diagnostic plots(No. of epochs vs loss)

-6.Hyperparameter Tuning
+6.Hyperparameter Tuning:-

+a)

 7.Build model with best Hyperparameter set.